-The financial accounting module in SAP Business One requires precise and differentiated authorisation management, as it includes sensitive company data and critical business processes.
+The financial accounting module in SAP Business One requires precise and differentiated authorisation management, as it contains sensitive company data and critical business processes.
 However, granularly adjustable access control allows companies to ensure that users only see and edit the data they need for their role.

 1. main areas of authorisations in finance